GPCRmd/simulation_pipeline/README.md

 **WARNING**: ligand molecules in your PDB structure **must** be properly protonated and hydrogenated.
 Otherwise, parametrization is likely to fail, returning an empty '.str' file.

 ## System building
-The third cell in 'simulate_frompdb_structures.ipynb' builds a system for every entry in input.json.
+The 'Part 2 in 'simulate_frompdb_structures.ipynb' builds a system for every entry in input.json.
 The main tasks performed in this part of the script are:
 1. Addition of internal GPCR waters (if the system is a GPCR) through homology using HomolWat web server ([LINK](https://alf06.uab.es/homolwat/))
 2. Remove potentially unwanted co-crystallized molecules.
 This mainly addresses detergents and other components required for crystallization but of no biological significance.
 The exact list of 'blacklisted' molecules we remove is included in 'simulate_structures_functions.py'.
 3. Setting of segment IDs for each component in the system, and some residue and atom renaming for the proper functioning of charmm.build() in successive steps